-revolutionary methods and goals, the very foundation of the patriarchy will remain untouched, leaving governments, institutions and businesses that embody the male value system unscathed.
+methods revolutionary and goals, the very foundation of the patriarchy will remain untouched, leaving governments, institutions and businesses that embody the male value system unscathed.
 There will still be smoggy sunsets, oil spills, people starving, and computers taking over the mind.
 The patriarchy will be left intact, with a few token females in the power structure.

 Reforms also tend to strengthen the existing system by appearing to resolve contradictions within its ideology of freedom, liberty and democracy, and its reality of social, political and economic exploitation.
-Although they can be resolved only through revolution, reforms can diffuse these contradictions for the middle classes.
+Although thev can be resolved only through revolution, reforms can diffuse these contradictions for the middle classes.
 Reforms help give the patriarchy a kinder face.
-Affirmative action programs place token womyn in traditional male professions; daycare centres allow more wamyn to join the work force and tougher anti-porn and anti-rape laws create the illusion that womyn are protected from the most violent aspects of sexism.
-These reforms will have given some privileged women more power and freedom within the male world, but the patriarchal structure and values that are rooted in materialism and greed will remain untouched.
-There will still millions of sterilized Indians and third world womyn, most womyn will still be treated primarily as sex objects, will be impoverished or starving, and the human society will continue to embody only the worst life-destroying features of the male psyche.
+Affirmative action programs place token womyn in traditional male professions: davcare centres more allow more womyn to join the work and tougher anti-porn force and anti-rape 1aws create the illusion that women are protected from the most violent aspects of sexism.
+These reforms will have given some privileged women more power and freedom within the male world, but the patriarchal structure and values that rooted in are materialism and greed will remain untouched.
+There will still millions be of sterilized Indians and third world womyn. most womyn will still be treated primarily as sex objects. will be impoverished or starving, and the human society will continue to embody only the worst life-destroying features of the male psyche.

-Yet these reforms create a false appearance of equality which can be used as a weapon against the poor women who only experience poverty, violence and degradation.
-The middle class womyn, beneficiaries of reform, can then turn against the poor, claiming that the middle class have jobs, daycare centres and abortions and therefore the problem of the poor lies in their own laziness and incompetence.
+Yet these reforms create a false appearance of equality which can be used as a weapon against the poor womyn who only experience poverty, violence and degradation.
+The middle class womyn, beneficiaries of reform, can then turn against the poor, claiming that the middle class have jobs. davcare centres and abortions and therefore the problem of the poor lies in their own laziness and incompetence.